 During a cold yet dry weekend in September I had the privilege of exploring the stunning English Lake District in conjunction with Fujifilm and Millican bags.
-It was a remarkable experience and two months on Millican has released the first of three short films documenting the experiences of three photographers in the Lake District.
+It was a remarkable experience being involved in the creation of series of mini documentary films.

 The photographers Derek Clark, Andrew James and myself embarked on a packed weekend adventure into the breathtaking Lake District landscape each exploring the concept of “Freedom Through Photography“.